What Is PEX Plumbing and How Does It Work?

 Exceptional Flexibility: The ability to bend PEX around corners and obstacles reduces the number of fittings needed, which means fewer potential leak points.
 Plumbers can often run continuous lines from the manifold to individual fixtures, creating cleaner installations with improved reliability.

-Superior Freeze Resistance: PEX expands up to three times its diameter when water freezes inside, then contracts back to normal once thawed.
+Superior Freeze Resistance: PEX expands when water freezes inside, then contracts back to normal once thawed.
+PEX-A in particular has been shown to withstand pressures up to 500 PSI in extreme cold.
 This expansion property prevents the catastrophic bursting that commonly occurs with rigid copper or CPVC pipes in freezing conditions, potentially saving thousands in water damage repairs.

-Cost Savings: Beyond the lower material costs, PEX installation requires 30-50% less labor time than copper.
+Cost Savings: Beyond the lower material costs, PEX installation requires significantly less labor time than copper.
 The reduced need for wall cutting, faster connection methods, and elimination of soldering all contribute to lower total project costs.
-Homeowners typically save between $4,000 to $8,000 on whole-house repiping compared to copper.
+Homeowners typically save between $4,000 and $8,000 on whole-house repiping compared to copper in 2026.

-Corrosion and Scale Resistance: Unlike copper, which can develop pinhole leaks in acidic water or scale buildup in hard water, PEX remains chemically inert.
+Corrosion and Scale Resistance: Unlike copper, which can develop pinhole leaks in acidic water or scale buildup in hard water, PEX is immune to corrosion, mineral build-up, and electrolysis.
 This resistance extends the system's lifespan and maintains consistent water flow rates over decades.
+Read our guide on corrosion-resistant plumbing pipes to see how PEX compares to other corrosion-resistant materials.

 Quiet Operation: PEX naturally dampens water flow noise and eliminates the loud banging of water hammer that metal pipes transmit throughout a home.
 The flexible material absorbs vibrations and pressure fluctuations that rigid pipes amplify.